North Shropshire

 North Shropshire was a local government district in Shropshire, England from 1974 to 2009.
 The district council was based at Edinburgh House in Wem.
 Other settlements included the towns of Ellesmere, Market Drayton and Whitchurch, as well as the large villages of Shawbury and Baschurch.
 The district bordered onto Wales, Cheshire and Staffordshire as well as the Shropshire districts of Oswestry, Shrewsbury and Atcham and the unitary Telford and Wrekin.

 History

 The district was formed on 1 April 1974, under the Local Government Act 1972, by a merger of Market Drayton Rural District and North Shropshire Rural District.

 The district and its council were abolished as part of the 2009 structural changes to local government in England.
 Its functions were taken over from 1 April 2009 by Shropshire County Council, which was renamed Shropshire Council at the same time.

-Settlements
+Parishes and settlements

 The district council classified Wem, Market Drayton, Whitchurch and Ellesmere as the market towns of North Shropshire, while it gave the classification of "main service villages" to Baschurch, Cheswardine, Clive, Cockshutt, Dudleston Heath, Hadnall, Hinstock, Hodnet, Prees, Shawbury, Tilstock, Welshampton and Woore.
 The district also included many other smaller villages and hamlets.